Beginner’s Guide to Using Handlebars.js

 }];

-As we now have more than one object.
-Our current template will no longer work to render these data into the template.
-In this case, we must use Handlebars Loop, wrap our template within {{#each}} ... {{/each}}.
-We may also change the template if needed.
+Since we now have more than one object, our current template will no longer work to render these data correctly.
+In this case, we must use the Handlebars loop, wrapping our template within {{#each}} ... {{/each}}.
+We may also need to change the template structure.

 In this example, we will display these data in a list.